keefyhub/nalu-creative/README.md

 - Using `Sequel Pro` (or another MySQL db manager), create a new table and a new user then given it full permissions (or use `root`).
 Flush privileges after doing this.
 - Run `wp core download --locale="en_GB"` or download Wordpress
 - `cd` to theme folder and remove default themes (`rm -rf twenty*`)
-- `git clone git@github.com:DesignImage/blank-theme.git && cd blank-theme` in to `theme` folder
+- `git clone git@github.com:DesignImage/nalu-creative.git && cd nalu-creative` in to `theme` folder
 - Install dependencies from `package.json` using `npm i`

 ## Running the Project